nicholasjano/Leetcode-Solutions/Solutions/Python3/0198. House Robber/README.md

 ## Approach
 - Set up the base case of `n <= 2`.
-- create 3 variables that store the max money robbable for indicies 0-2.
+- Create 3 variables that store the max money robbable for indicies 0-2.
 - Begin the loop at `i=3` and calculate the new max money robbable for that index by utilizing `max(nums[3] + nums[1], nums[3] + nums[0])`.
 Afterward, pass the two most recent indicies (2 and 1) down one variable, as they will be used for `i=4`, and so on.
 - The max between the final two indicies will be the most money robbable.